123wwwa/Survev-Prism-Cheat/userscript/README.md

 Userscript request metadata follows the [Tampermonkey API documentation](https://www.tampermonkey.net/documentation.php#GM_xmlhttpRequest): `GM.xmlHttpRequest` is granted, with connections to the current host and `cdn.jsdelivr.net` allowed.

 Published releases use commit-pinned app/shared URLs and an automatically increasing version.
-The parent update command publishes them to the `userscript` branch for Greasy Fork synchronization; see the root README for one-time webhook setup.
+The parent update command publishes them to the `userscript` branch for Greasy Fork synchronization; see the [development guide](../docs/development.md#greasy-fork-automatic-synchronization) for one-time webhook setup.
 Local-only builds retain development URLs.

 ## Optional combat settings